smartinternz02/SI-GuidedProject-611572-1699011918/Project Planning Phase/Readme.md

-In this phase we work on the Technology Stack and Project Planning.
+In this phase we worked on the Technology Stack and Project Planning.